MDAnalysis/MDAnalysis.github.io/_data/team/roles/README.md

 Each role can also optionally have lead/member tags, if there are no subroles.
 If there are subroles, the below are ignored:
 * `current_leads`: a list of names who are current leads
 * `current_members`: a list of names who are current members in the subgroup
-* `historical_leads`: a list of names who were previously leads
-* `historical_members`: a list of names who were previously members in the subgroup
+* `historical_members`: a list of names who previously contributed in a major way

 Onto subroles: each role can optionally define `subroles`.
 The `subroles` tag should be a **list** where each item *must have*: